dockerizedrupal/drupalcamp-baltics-2015/README.md

 Inside the container, Apache process were started on port 80.

-We also saw, that making HTTP request to a loopback address through the web browser, we got the actual response form the web server running inside the container with the right payload.
+We also saw, that making a HTTP request to the loopback address through the web browser, we got the actual response form the web server with the right payload.

 An action that only took about a minute to perform in practice took nearly half an hour to explain.
 So this should give you some idea how powerful it is